ibm-cloud-docs/cloud-object-storage/libraries/python.md

                     endpoint_url=service_endpoint)

-# Call S3 to list current buckets
+# Call COS to list current buckets
 response = cos.list_buckets()

 # Get a list of all bucket names from the response